How to build effective relationships in virtual space

 - Build your diagnostic expertise with experts: Simulating the situation in an imaging lab, a library of high-resolution HRCT files (complete stacks) covering diseases with similar appearance provides a virtual exercise ground for clinicians.
 Intended for regular practice, physicians can come up with their own diagnosis and compare it to those of indication experts who explain and interpret lesions, etc. The experts also put the clinical data into perspective and offer differential and final diagnosis.

-- Global Webinars: especially popular in smaller indications where only few experts exist worldwide and physicians’ motivation is high to connect with leading experts.
+- Global Online Seminars: especially popular in smaller indications where only few experts exist worldwide and physicians’ motivation is high to connect with leading experts.
 They can also view multimedia presentations and participate in online polls, as well as in the plenary discussion.
 Their reach is global as they can be adapted to suit different languages and time zones.

 There is often little time for doctors to offer their patients detailed information and emotional support, therefore supplementary digital materials for patients provide good value for both.